 Research has shown mindfulness to address health issues such as lower blood pressure and boost the immune system; increase attention and focus, including aid those suffering from ADHD; help with difficult mental states such as anxiety and depression, fostering well-being and less emotional reactivity; and thicken the brain in areas in charge of decision making, emotional flexibility, and empathy.

-UCLA Mindful Awareness Research center is a partner of The Cousins Center for Psychoneuroimmunology.
+UCLA Mindful Awareness Research center is housed under the The Cousins Center for Psychoneuroimmunology.
 The Cousins Center serves as a major campus facilitator for bridging training in the fields of behavioral science, neuroscience, and immunology.